ortus-docs/wirebox-docs/configuring_wirebox/implicit_configuration_settings.md

         class="path.to.CFC",
         // A unique name for the listener name="UniqueName",
-        // A structure of name-value pairs for configuring this interceptor. properties = {}
+        // A structure of name-value pairs for configuring this interceptor properties = {}
     }
 	{class="my.AOPTracker"},